ByAUJay

 A threat‑model first approach

-• Data Feeds (prices, rates, tech metrics)
+- Data Feeds (like prices, rates, and tech metrics)

 1) Data Feeds: design for correctness under stress